deeptigp/deeptigp.github.io/index.md

  [<a href="https://www.linkedin.com/in/deeptigp/">LinkedIn</a>]
 </figcaption>
 </figure>
 I am an Assistant Professor at Boston University in the <a href="https://www.bu.edu/cs/"> Department of Computer Science </a> and also a Member of Technical Staff at Runway.
 My research interests are in Computer Vision and Machine Learning, with a special focus improving the safety, interpretability, and robustness of computer vision systems.
-Previously, I was a Senior Research Scientist and Tech lead at Fundamental AI Research (FAIR) in <a href="https://ai.facebook.com/research/"> Meta AI</a> where I worked on a broad variety of topics in Computer Vision, Machine Learning, and Image and Video Processing.
-My interests spans several topics such as building image and video understanding models, fair and inclusive computer vision models, ML explainability, and perceptual image and video quality.

-Prior to Meta AI, I obtained my PhD at the University of Texas at Austin in 2017 where I worked with Prof. Alan Bovik on perceptual image and video quality assessment for real-world content.
+I obtained my PhD at the University of Texas at Austin in 2017, and worked at Facebook AI Research and Runway prior to joining BU.

+**Note to prospective students:**
+Due to large volumes of emails, I am unable to respond to your emails.
+- If you are currently a MS student at BU, fill out this form and I will reach out if I am looking for a student.
+- If you are interested in applying to BU as a PhD student and are interested in working with me, mention my name in your application.
+It is not necessary to contact me.

 ## News
 -  Named Computing & Data Sciences (CDS) <a href="https://www.bu.edu/cds-faculty/culture-community/faculty/faculty-fellows/">Faculty Fellow</a> in 2024.
 - [July'24] Started as an Assistant Professor in CS at Boston University!